 Software optimization involves trade-offs, some affecting traditional metrics such as performance, code-size, and memory usage, others affecting softer metrics such as readability, maintainability, and verifiability.
 While the initial study of algorithms and implementations for nascent computational problems typically focuses on the traditional metrics, it is the softer metrics that are equally important as implementations leave their home of research and step into the "real world".
 Post-Quantum Cryptography (PQC) is a timely example: Implementations of PQC have been studied extensively in the past years for their core performance metrics.
-However, now that draft standards for the first winners of NIST's Post-Quantum Cryptography standardization project [NIS16] are available [NIS23b, NIS23a, NIS23c] and the use of PQC becomes increasingly urgent, the soft metrics become central: Are implementations understandable, maintainable, verifiable?
+However, now that the winners of the NIST Post-Quantum Cryptography standardization project [NIS16] have been announced and the use of PQC becomes increasingly urgent, the soft metrics become central: Are implementations understandable, maintainable, verifiable?
 This work aims to facilitate the transition of high-performance PQC implementations from research into practice.

 At the architectural and microarchitectural level, implementors often face the choice between handwritten assembly and compiled languages.
-This choice is a trade-off: While handwritten assembly typically yields highest performance, it also tends to be time-consuming to develop and difficult to read and maintain.
+This choice is a trade-off: While handwritten assembly typically yields highest performance, it also tends to be timeconsuming to develop and difficult to read and maintain.
 Conversely, writing software in compiled languages, such as C, offers fast development times as well as clean and portable code, but performance is generally worse than that of handwritten assembly.
 The reason is simple: The use of compiled languages leaves a number of tasks to the compiler which are too complex for compilers to solve optimally, especially within their limited time budget.
 Solving those complex tasks manually is thus an opportunity for performance, but also a risk for laborious development with inscrutable results.

 Among the tasks taken care of by compilers are the following: First, identifying how the semantics of terms in the source language can be expressed through the instructions of the target machine language.
 For example, a C developer may simply write a%b for the reduction of a modulo b, but finding efficient algorithms to compute such modular reductions and expressing them in terms of the target architecture, are non-trivial questions left to the compiler (developers) this way.
 Second, once this instruction selection step is done, the tasks of register allocation and instruction scheduling.
-Continuing the example of modular reduction: An implementation of modular reduction via (say) Barrett reduction might have been provided for the target architecture, but if numerous such reductions need to be orchestrated alongside other code, finding appropriate instructions scheduling and register allocation strategies is a difficult problem on its own.
+Continuing the example of modular reduction: An implementation of modular reduction via (say) Barrett reductions need to be orchestrated alongside other code, finding appropriate instructions scheduling and register allocation strategies is a difficult problem on its own.